 Created for those who love plants, pollinators, and the pleasure of good company, we meet once a month on Sunday mornings to explore gardens, nature reserves, woodlands, and tucked-away spots across Norfolk and Suffolk.
 From bee-filled borders to peaceful meadows and ancient trees, each outing offers the chance to slow down, learn something new, and enjoy time with like-minded folk—usually with tea and homemade cake involved.

-Expect behind-the-scenes access to places not normally open to the public, guided walks, garden tours, and the occasional peek inside a working beehive (we’ve got spare bee suits for the curious!).
+Expect behind-the-scenes access to places not normally open to the public, guided walks, garden tours, and talks from nature and wildlife experts.

 Whether you're a seasoned gardener, a nature enthusiast, or just looking for a friendly way to spend a Sunday, you’re very welcome.
 In the winter, we’ll keep the inspiration going with cosy talks and seasonal ideas to bring more nature into everyday life.